 The New Law

-Yom HaAliyah began as a grassroots young Olim movement, and in March 2014, thanks to the lobbying efforts of our dedicated TLV Internationals community, the Yom HaAliyah Bill was first submitted in the 19th Knesset as the next step in codifying the 10th of Nisan holiday as Israeli law.
+Yom HaAliyah began as a grassroots young Olim movement, and in March 2012, thanks to the lobbying efforts of our dedicated TLV Internationals community, the Yom HaAliyah Bill was first submitted in the 19th Knesset as the next step in codifying the 10th of Nisan holiday as Israeli law.
 In an act of beautiful unity, the Yom HaAliyah Bill was signed by a diverse non-partisan block of the Knesset’s major political parties.
 The Members of Knesset that initially submitted the bill deserve the acknowledgement and gratitude of Am Yisrael; MK Gila Gamliel (Likud), MK Hilik Bar (Avoda), MK Robert Ilatov (Yisrael Beiteinu), and MK Yoel Razvozov (Yesh Atid).
-After the fall of the 19th Knesset, the groundswell of public support quickly brought the Yom HaAliyah Bill back into the parliamentary limelight under the leadership of MK Micki Zohar (Likud), MK Michael Oren (Kulanu), MK Hilik Bar, and MK Avraham Negosa (Likud).
+After the fall of the 19th Knesset, the groundswell of public support quickly brought the Yom HaAliyah Bill back into the parliamentary limelight under the leadership of MK Micki Zohar (Likud), MK Michael Oren (Kulanu), MK Hilik Bar, MK Avraham Negosa (Likud), and Minister of Aliyah & Klita Sofa Landver.
 The law was so universally supported with a wide consensus across the political spectrum, amongst the collation and the opposition, that multiple identical bills were submitted to help bolster the support for this noble initiative.
 The proposed Yom HaAliyah law was co-signed by a significant number of other MKs representing all Zionist political parties in the 20th Knesset including, Likud, Avoda/Zionist Union, HaBayit HaYehudi, Yisrael Beiteinu, Kulanu, Yesh Atid, and Shas.

 On June 21st 2016, Yom HaAliyah overwhelmingly passed its final vote on the floor of the Knesset.
 The first clause of the law states: